danslo/TwitchDiscordFinder/README.md

-# TDF
+# Twitch Discord Finder

 ## What is TDF?

 TDF stands for Twitch Discord Finder.
 It's a discord bot that does the following:
 - Find twitch streams for provided games / tags.
 - Finds the discords associated with those streams.
-- Checks the discords for Open VC and/or channels with TTS enabled.
+- Checks the discords for Open VC so you can chat with like-minded individuals.

 ## Installation